-TRANSCRIPT OF 100 NOBEL LAURETES TO RELEASE STATEMENT
+TRANSCRIPT OF 110 NOBEL LAUREATES RELEASE STATEMENT

 Good morning, welcome to the National Press Club.
 A brief order of events, first we will hear from Dr. Richard Roberts, the 1993 Nobel Laureate in Physiology and Medicine.
-Next, joining us by phone we will hear from Dr. Randy Schekman (spelling) the 2013 Nobel Laureate for Physiology or Medicine, followed by brief remarks by Dr. Martin Chalfie the 2008 Nobel Laureate in Chemistry.
-After that time we will take questions.
+Next, joining us by phone we will hear from Dr. Randy Schekman the 2013 Nobel Laureate for Physiology or Medicine, followed by brief remarks by Dr. Martin Chalfie the 2008 Nobel Laureate in Chemistry.
+After that we will take questions.
 Please identify yourself by your name and organization for those joining us by live stream, and wait for the microphone to come to you before you start your question, and your affiliation.
 And now, it’s my pleasure to introduce Dr. Richard Roberts.

 Dr. Richard Roberts: Well, thank you and good morning everybody.
-I want to start off by saying, I am not a plant biologist there is no one who actually signed this letter who is a plant biologist, but the vast majority of very good scientists, they’re able to think logically, they know what is going on in the field of plant biology, for the most part, and one of the things that is absolutely clear to us is that there is almost nothing in your diet that has not been genetically modified.
+I want to start off by saying, I am not a plant biologist.
+There is no one who actually signed this letter who is a plant biologist, but the vast majority are very good scientists, they’re able to think logically, they know what is going on in the field of plant biology, for the most part, and one of the things that is absolutely clear to us is that there is almost nothing in your diet that has not been genetically modified.
 You know, when we first discovered agriculture and how to do it, some ten or twelve thousand years ago, we have done little to make changes.
 And the ideal way by which we make changes is to take two plants that are genetically as different as possible, okay, we want to find variety, we want to find things that are a long way away.
 The breeders figured out how to make crosses between these plants in which many genes were transferred between the plants.
 They would do many, many such crosses, and then, look for specific traits.
 This is traditional breeding.

 Now, if they couldn’t find the trait they wanted, they started to use tricks.
 As of about 100 years ago – a little over a hundred years ago.
 What they would do is they would take the plant and they would mutagenize it, which means you treat it to high doses of radiation, or you soak it in chemicals that introduce mutations in the DNA.
-Now, these mutations are not specific…they are random….they go all over the place…..and then, you look and see do you have the trait you want?
+Now, these mutations are not specific - they are random.
+They go all over the place - and then, you look and see if you have the trait you want?
 Is this rice growing taller than you would previously have it?
 Is it now at a point where it’s easy to harvest?
 In the case of wheat, does it make sure that the grain doesn’t fall over and land in the mud underneath?
-And traits of this sort, and traditional breeding has been doing this probably ten or twelve thousand years, long, long time.
+And traits of this sort, and traditional breeding have been doing this probably ten or twelve thousand years, a long, long time.

-Now, what happened in the 1980’s was that there was a better way discovered of doing this, this was discovered by Mark Van Montague and Jeff Shell working in Belgium.
-And they were looking at how a bacterium – called agrobacterium was able to transfer DNA into plants.
-And they realized as soon as they found the natural mechanism that this could be used as another way of introducing genetic variation into plants.
+Now, what happened in the 1980’s was that there was a better way discovered of doing this, this was discovered by Mark Van Montague and Jeff Schell working in Belgium.
+And they were looking at how a bacterium, called Agrobacterium, was able to transfer DNA into plants.
+And they realized as soon as they found the natural mechanism that this could be used as another way of introducing other genetic variation into plants.
 So what they did was to work out how to do this and how to get this into plants in a fairly ordered way – a very precise way – something that I personally prefer to call precision agriculture – precise breeding rather than just GMO’s because everything is a GMO.